 For many advertisers, Facebook offers the highest volume and quality source of advertising traffic through App Install Campaigns.
 Fully capitalizing on the potential of the Facebook platform requires heavy creative testing and, more importantly, continually adapting to changes in Facebook’s advertising strategies and algorithms.
 Over the past few years, Facebook has ramped up the frequency of advertising product changes.
 Top mobile app advertisers have followed suit by ramping up the frequency of strategy changes.
 Looking back historically, the strategy we deploy today is very different from the strategy we deployed six months ago.
 Interestingly, this statement would hold true for any backward-looking period of time over the past five years.
 Put simply, our strategy is always changing to keep up with Facebook’s best practices for App Install Campaigns.

 Alongside Facebook’s ad solutions are Google App Campaigns.
-Google App Campaigns let advertisers create ads where people can download an app directly from an ad.
-App Campaign ads – and all the settings available for Google App Campaigns – are designed expressly to generate app installs, such as for mobile gaming online.
+Google App Campaigns let advertisers create ads where people can download an app directly from an ad. in addition, App Campaign ads and Google App Campaign settings are designed expressly to generate app installs.
+These include, for example, mobile gaming online.

 You can use other campaign types, like display ads and even text ads, to advertise mobile gaming online.
 But, the conversion rates for those campaigns are terrible compared to App Install Campaigns.
-You are way more likely to get people to install an app if they only have to make a couple of clicks.
+You are more likely to get people to install an app if they only have to make a few clicks.

 For mobile gaming online, Facebook App Install Campaigns and Google App Campaigns are the best tools to acquire valuable players.
 If you aren’t squeezing every drop of opportunity out of Facebook and Google ads, it’s time to up your game.